Divisibility and PrimesThe Distribution of Primes

 When only 15 years old, the German mathematician

 Along the x-axis you can see all integers.
-Whenever there is a prime, the Prime Counting Function increases by one.
+Whenever there is a prime, the Prime Counting Function (shown in blue) increases by one.
 As we

 However, as you can see above, there is still a significant error between the actual number of primes, and Gauss’s approximation.
 In 1859, the mathematician